Create Your First Project

 Prospects for future are bright.
 Opening of Tauranga Indoor Basketball Association season.
 It will be remembered that before the war, a number of enthusiasts met at the Rivoli Hall during the week, such teams as Cadets, Nomads, Wanderers and other being formed.
 The Association suffered a setback when many of the young men answered the country’s call to serve in the Dominion’s fighting services.
 During the critical period of the war, the association was in recess but was reformed 1945.

-It is explained that as only six players are required for a women’s team and five for a men’s team.
+It is explained that only six players are required for a women’s team and five for a men’s team.
 Annual Meeting of the Association will be held in the Patriotic Hut on Tuesday evening at 7.30.

 AGM election of officers for Tauranga Indoor Basketball Assn.